bramvreugd/Domoticz-Resol-VBUS-Plugin/README.md

 cd domoticz/plugins/resol-vbus
 git pull
 ```
-2. Restart domoticz
+2. Restart domoticz or disable and enable the hardware plugin

+Version
-Version 1.1 you may need to remove device "volume in total" or change it's type from 243 to 113 and subtype from 28 to 0
+1.1 you may need to remove device "volume in total" or change it's type from 243 to 113 and subtype from 28 to 0
+1.2 Added pump and pressure.
+Fixed exception about extra data.